Bonnie-android/SqlServer/README.md

 DBCC FREEPROCCACHE;
 GO

-IMHO it is much easier to follow a series of JOINS than a series of sub-queries - the JOINS are self documenting Compare the following:
+It is much easier to follow a series of JOINS than a series of sub-queries - the JOINS are self documenting Compare the following: